ConorWilliams/openFLY/_sources/building.rst.txt

 Developer mode
 --------------

 Build system targets that are only useful for developers of this project are hidden if the ``FLY_DEVELOPER_MODE`` option is disabled.
-Enabling this option makes tests and other developer targets and options available.
-Not enabling this option means that you are a consumer of this project and thus you have no need for these targets and options.
+Enabling this option makes tests and other developer targets/options available.
+Not enabling this option means that you are a consumer of this project and thus you have no need for these targets/options.

 Developer mode is always set to on in CI workflows.